purescript-polyform/polyform/README.md

   ```

 For `ChoiceField` and `MultiChoiceField` there is "generic" implementation provided which allows you to define these type based on simple sum type or "lists of symbols"...

+## Html5

+I'm also providing richer set of fields in Html5 module...
+More docs soon...